 → FAQ: Common Questions About AEO vs. Agentic SEO

-🤖 What AEO Actually Does
+What AEO Actually Does

-🔮 What Agentic SEO Actually Does
+What Agentic SEO Actually Does

 The signals agentic SEO relies on are data-based, not content-based.
 Service schema declares exactly what your business offers in machine-readable format.
 Offer schema with pricing data gives the agent a concrete number to evaluate against the user’s budget.
 AggregateRating schema makes your review scores machine-readable.
 A clear, structured contact or booking endpoint gives the agent an action path to initiate once it selects your business.
-Without these signals, the agent cannot evaluate you, and a business it cannot evaluate does not make the shortlist.
+An AI agent does not read your brand story.
+It scans your service pages for extractable facts: what you do, who you serve, where you operate, what it costs, and how to initiate contact.

-📊 Where AEO and Agentic SEO Overlap
+Where AEO and Agentic SEO Overlap

 AEO and agentic SEO share the same foundational infrastructure: entity clarity, schema markup, and consistent business data across authoritative platforms.
 A business that has done the AEO groundwork, including Organization schema, LocalBusiness schema, Person schema for team members, and consistent NAP data across directories, has already built the identity layer that agentic SEO requires.
 The knowledge graph presence that drives AI citations also drives AI agent confidence in selecting your business.